Train Leaders for Ministry by Paul J. Bucknell

 As we keep track of the training process, the church and the trainee should be very encouraged.
 When the outward confirmation matches the inward, then one can be sure they are ready to enter the ministry.

 For example, we do not demand a perfect marriage, but one in which the couple has shown a commitment to improve their marriage.
-This commitment is noticed by issues they have already worked through.
+This commitment is noticed by the issues they have already worked through.

-One day you will send these men and women out to serve.
+One day, you will send these men and women out to serve.
 Or maybe they will serve right in your own church!
 Wherever they serve, the most important thing is to know that they are equipped to serve God wherever He sends them.
-You have been faithful and they will replicate your commitment to them on to others.
+You have been faithful, and they will replicate your commitment to them onto others.
 They are people you can trust and would want in ministry besides you.

 A Leader’s Project

-This concludes the 'Train up New Leaders for Ministry' but look below for many other quality resources.
+This concludes the 'Train up New Leaders for Ministry,' but look below for many other quality resources.

 Other Leadership Training Resources